CitrineInformatics/python-citrination-client/docs/source/tutorial/initialization.rst

 in the top right to visit your ``Account Settings`` page.

 .. attention::
-  Your API key allows you (and anyone who knows it) to access your account.
+  Your API key allows you (and anyone who knows it) to access your account and your data.
 Use caution when storing it on your filesystem.

 Host URL
 --------